What are you reading these days? Do you love/hate/feel neutral about it, and why?

 My ideal writing time is spent in a noisy coffee shop with some kind of oat milk latte.
 I prefer to be around people when I write, out in the world.
 But I also have a desk where I can work in private at home.
 My desk has lots of found trinkets such as a framed cartoon of an orchestra playing over the Grand Canyon, a picture of me and my husband at a fancy LA dinner, a planter that I repurposed as a pencil holder, three rocks that I got from Moonstone Beach in Cambria.
 I keep digital sticky notes on my home screen with lots of observations and quotes and one-liners and random thoughts that may contribute to a piece of writing someday.
 It probably looks insane, but to me it makes perfect sense.

-Regarding your piece in Issue 03, what do they mean for/to you?
+Regarding your piece in Issue 03, what does it mean for/to you?

 The Concentration Game that I wrote about in my piece had come up randomly in thought and I couldn’t get it out of my head.
 I looked up the words of the ritual and my girlhood all came flooding back to me.
 But even though it was a game, it was dark, scary even.
 There was definitely something about it that seemed off to me, and I wanted to write my way through that darkness and figure it out.